Skip To main content

 Verification activities are conducted to ensure recovery strategies work effectively.

-Discrepancies and improvements noted during verification are documented and followed-up on to ensure we continually improve our resilience and response capabilities.
+Discrepancies and improvements noted during verification are documented and followed up on to ensure Level is continually improving resilience and response capabilities.

-Level’s database layer is provided by the Amazon Aurora Serverless service under AWS.
-AWS provides multiple data centers commonly referred to as Availability Zones (AZ).
+Level’s database layers are provided by MongoDB Atlas and the Amazon Aurora Serverless service.
+MongoDB Atlas and AWS provide multiple data centers commonly referred to as Availability Zones (AZ).
 Level utilizes multiple AZs in the development of our infrastructure to ensure redundant physical systems.

 Failover

 The application layer also provides automatic failover and self-heals if infrastructure resources within an AZ fail.
-Resources will automatically rebalance when an AZ comes back online.
+Resources will automatically rebalance when an AZ cis back online.

-Aurora Serverless database hosts are continuously monitored for health.
-In the event of a database failure, Aurora Serverless will seamlessly switch to a new host.
-Aurora does not require crash recovery replay of database redo logs, greatly reducing recovery time.
+Database services are continuously monitored for health.
+In the event of a database failure, the services will seamlessly switch to a new host.

-For immediate recoveries, back-up data and retention are configured to allow restoration of the database state to any point in time during the thirty-five day retention period.
-These automated backups are stored in Amazon S3 which is designed to provide 99.999999999% durability of the backups.
-The AWS native services handle the backup process and they have no impact on database performance.
+For immediate recoveries, back-up data and retention are configured to allow restoration of the database state to any point in time during the thirty-five-day retention period.
+These automated backups are stored in Amazon S3, which is designed to provide 99.999999999% durability of the backups.
+The AWS native services handle the backup process, and has no impact on database performance.

 Upgrades